Healthy Communities, Healthy People

 There is a lot of evidence that there is a growing underclass of poorly educated people who don’t have access to healthy foods or healthy lifestyles.
 Unless health-care organizations recognize that this is the source of a lot of our trouble, we’re going to be in a really bad situation.

-SSS: What about the Children’s Medical Center in Dallas—what is your community outreach program and how do you structure it?
+SSS: What about Children’s Medical Center of Dallas—what is your community outreach program and how do you structure it?

 Judson Orlando, senior director, facilities development and operations, Children’s Medical Center of Dallas (JO): We’re trying to get out into the community to develop a network, both in underserved and more commercial pay markets.
 We’re starting to manage health, going all the way down to the root of why children are unhealthy.
 We need to educate people about health, wellness, and well-being so that we can focus on the more chronic population.
 We need to focus on the most complicated cases because that’s what health care at a major hospital should be about.
 It shouldn’t be about using a doctor’s visit because you have some low- acuity issue that is preventable.